 Trawl and Plankton Surveys

 Our team works in collaboration with the Southeast Area Monitoring and Assessment Program (SEAMAP) and state partners (Louisiana, Mississippi, Alabama, Florida) to conduct annual groundfish (Summer, Fall) and plankton (Spring, Fall) surveys in support of fisheries management in the Gulf of Mexico.
-The surveys provide fisheries-independent data for the development of abundance indices used in the population assessments of numerous species, including brown shrimp, white shrimp, red snapper, western Atlantic bluefin tuna, king mackerel, and gray triggerfish, among others.
-Environmental observations are collected during each survey to characterize habitat parameters, and provide the background data needed to assess the degree to which anthropogenic, environmental, and climatic variability affect the distributions, abundances, and population dynamics of managed species and other marine resources.
+The surveys provide fisheries-independent data for the development of abundance indices.
+The indices are used in the population assessments of numerous species, including brown shrimp, white shrimp, red snapper, western Atlantic bluefin tuna, king mackerel, and gray triggerfish, among others.
+Environmental observations are collected during each survey to characterize habitat parameters.
+The observations also provide the background data needed to assess the degree to which anthropogenic, environmental, and climatic variability affect the distributions, abundances, and population dynamics of managed species and other marine resources.

 Todd Kellison, Ph.D.